jakajancar/DropboxUploader/README.markdown

 Its development was started before Dropbox released their API, and to work, it scrapes their website.
 So you can and probably should use their API now.

-You can use it to create a file upload form for your webpage, which uploads files to your dropbox.
-The `exampe.php` is a good start; just remove the email/password/destination fields and hardcode the respective values.
+You can use it to create a file upload form for your website, which uploads files to your dropbox.
+The `example.php` is a good start; just remove the email/password/destination fields and insert the respective values.

 If you have too much time on your hands, you can even create a service to offer the above to non-technical persons.